Sanjit1/codebuilder/README.md

 # Codebuilder [BETA]
 Automates creating a Codebusters test for Science Olympiad practice.
-Outputs a json file that can be imported directly to Toebes.
+Outputs a json file in the tests folder that can be imported directly to Toebes.

 This program pulls quotes from a database of 40000+ quotes.
 All ciphers for use in the 2020-2021 season, with the exception of keyed monoalphabetic substitution ciphers (K1/K2), have been implemented.